mjhorvath/Mikali-Map-Collection-for-HWRM/README.md

 * [HWR_MapFunctions_readme.txt](DataMikaliMaps/HWR_MapFunctions_readme.txt)
 * [HWR_MikaliMaps_readme.txt](DataMikaliMaps/HWR_MikaliMaps_readme.txt)

-There is also a HTML reference for the map functions, but you will need to download the mod first before you can view it:
+There is also an HTML reference document for the custom map functions:

 * [HWR_MapFunctions_reference.html](DataMikaliMaps/HWR_MapFunctions_reference.html)

+You will need to download the mod first before you can view the document properly, however.

 Previews of the map thumbnails can be found here: